 As members of Risedale School, all pupils have a duty to:

 - Report incidents of inappropriate behaviour or actions which encourage prejudice or discrimination.
 This might include racist or homophobic bullying.

-- To contribute to learning and teaching so that all pupils may access opportunities which lead to spiritual, moral, social and cultural development.
-This includes respect and sensitivity towards others, interpersonal skills such as empathy and a consideration for the needs of others in a group situation.
+- To contribute to learning and teaching so that all pupils may access opportunities that lead to spiritual, moral, social and cultural development.
+This includes respect and sensitivity towards others, interpersonal skills such as empathy and consideration for the needs of others in a group situation.